SurgMotion: A Video-Native Foundation Model for Universal Understanding of Surgical Videos: Introduction

-Extensive experiments demonstrate that UniSurg significantly outperforms existing surgical foundation models across a comprehensive range of tasks.
-On surgical workflow recognition, UniSurg improves F1-scores by +14.6\% on EgoSurgery and +10.3\% on PitVis compared to the best prior methods.
-On action triplet recognition, UniSurg achieves 39.54\% mAP-IVT, setting a new state-of-the-art on CholecT50.
-On dense prediction tasks, UniSurg attains superior polyp segmentation under domain shift and best-in-class depth estimation on C3VD.
-These results establish UniSurg as a new standard for universal, motion-aware surgical scene understanding.
+Extensive experiments demonstrate that SurgMotion significantly outperforms existing surgical foundation models across a comprehensive range of tasks.
+On surgical workflow recognition, SurgMotion improves F1-scores by +14.6\% on EgoSurgery and +10.3\% on PitVis compared to the best prior methods.
+On action triplet recognition, SurgMotion achieves 39.54\% mAP-IVT, setting a new state-of-the-art on CholecT50.
+On dense prediction tasks, SurgMotion attains superior polyp segmentation under domain shift and best-in-class depth estimation on C3VD.
+These results establish SurgMotion as a new standard for universal, motion-aware surgical scene understanding.
 A consolidated comparison across benchmarks and specialties is summarized in Figure~\ref{fig:teaser}(e).